A Statistical Hypothesis Testing Framework for Data Misappropriation Detection in Large Language Models: Simulation Studies

+We apply our proposed tests to the generated sequences, and consider both the test of fixed type I error with $\alpha = 0.05$ and the test of minimizing the sum of type I and type II errors .
+For each setting, we use the theoretically optimal score function $h_\Delta^*(r)$ and corresponding threshold $\gamma_n$, as derived in Theorems~\ref{optimscore-complete} and~\ref{optimscore-partial}.
+We also compare with two baseline score functions, $h_{\text{ars}}(r) = -\log(1 - r)$ as proposed by \cite{Aaronson2023-Gumbel}, and $h_{\text{log}}(r) = \log r$.
+To ensure a fair comparison, we compute their corresponding optimal threshold using the procedure detailed in Appendix~\ref{append-sec:threshold}.

-Throughout these 5,000 repetitions, we calculate the average type I and type II errors, with the findings presented in Figures \ref{1} and \ref{3}.
-The results indicate that, empirically, the type I errors generally align with the nominal level of 0.05 and become increasingly closer to 0.05 as the text length increases.
-This behavior aligns with our theoretical expectations regarding the asymptotic control of type I error.
-Additionally, we compute the average type II error over these 5,000 experiments and present the results on the right columns of Figures \ref{1} and \ref{3}.
-The figures demonstrate that, in both the complete and partial inheritance settings, our proposed test achieves consistently lower type II error compared to other baseline methods.
-These findings highlight the effectiveness of our approach in minimizing type II errors while maintaining type I error control.
+Figures \ref{fig:gm-fix} reports the average type I and type II errors versus the text length, based on 5000 replications, under the setting of fixed type I error, where $\Delta = 0.005$ and $\theta = \{0.7, 0.8, 0.9, 0.95\}$.
+In this case, the rejection thresholds for the baseline score functions $h_{\text{log}}$ and $h_{\text{ars}}$ depend solely on $\alpha$, but not on $\theta$.
+We see that, empirically, the type I errors generally align with the nominal level of 0.05 and become increasingly closer to 0.05 as the text length increases, agreeing with our theory regarding the asymptotic control of type I error.
+We also see that, in both the complete and partial inheritance settings, our proposed test achieves consistently lower type II error compared to the baseline methods, highlighting the effectiveness of our approach in minimizing type II errors while maintaining type I error control.
+We report the results for $\Delta = 0.01$ in Appendix~\ref{append-sec:gm-sim}, and observe similar qualitative patterns.

-For the case where we aim to minimize the sum of type I and type II errors, the computation of the optimal threshold in the proposed rejection region is more complicated than the fixed type I error case.
-Due to space constraints, we defer the details to the Section D.1 in the appendix.
-The findings of our numerical simulation are presented in Figure \ref{2}.
-The testing method proposed by us outperforms others in both the complete and partial inheritance cases, with the sum of type I and type II errors smaller than the other methods.

-\subsection{Red-Green-list Watermark}
+Figures~\ref{fig:gm-sum} report the average sum of type I and type II errors versus text length, based on 5,000 repetitions, under the setting of minimizing the sum of two errors, where $\Delta=0.005$ and $\theta=0.8$.
+In this case, the rejection thresholds for the baseline score functions $h_{\text{log}}$ and $h_{\text{ars}}$ are numerically solved and do depend on $\theta$.
+We see again that our proposed test consistently achieves a smaller sum of errors than the baseline methods.
+We report the results for $\Delta = 0.01$ and $\theta = \{0.7, 0.8, 0.9, 0.95\}$ in Appendix~\ref{append-sec:gm-sim}, and again observe similar patterns.
+In general, our proposed tests remain effective and robust as long as $\Delta$ and $\theta$ are within a reasonable range.

+\subsection{Red-green-list watermark}